 As we will make use of the Code_Aster solver (the same that powers SimScale), we need to check that our element types are able to model buckling.
 The selected model is ‘Coque_3D’ or 3D Shell.
-This is a curved, bi-quadratic shell element, and the only shell element capable of buckling analysis (these features would be available on the SimScale Platform in the near future).
+This is a curved, bi-quadratic shell element, and the only shell element capable of buckling analysis (these features will be available on the SimScale Platform in the near future).
 As discussed, two simulations were carried out to take into account the different load cases.

-First let’s take a look at the stress state resulting from our two load cases:
+Let’s first take a look at the stress state resulting from our two load cases:

 Load Case 1: live load at midspan